RedHatGov/ansible-scan-jboss/README.md

 NB:  This script is up to date through EAP 6.4 CP21, EAP 7.0 CP09,
      EAP 7.1 CP06, EAP 7.2.0, and WildFly 16.0.0.Final

-This has now been updated with a python script in addition to a bash script.
-The python script correctly works on both Linux and Mac OSX, but it has not yet been tested with Microsoft Windows.
-Also, the python script needs to be updated to match ansible expectations for a custom module, per chapter 10 in the ["Ansible:
-Up and Running" book](http://shop.oreilly.com/product/0636920035626.do).